 Why meet your MP now?

-The more politicians that we can help to understand and care about reforming the Act in the run up to the final set of recommended changes at the end of this year, the better chance we have of achieving change that makes a real difference to peoples lives.
+The more politicians that we can help to understand and care about reforming the Act, the better chance we have of getting the law changed and funding committed.

 Read our guide to meeting your MP here.

 Our main concerns about the Mental Health Act